aaaven/Digital-Arts-Spring2019/README.md

 Minhang District, Shanghai)

 ## Course Arrangement
+There will be two lectures given by 1-2 instructors for each module.
+There will be a final presentation after the completion of all module to demonstrate students' works together.
+Examples of final works to be presented for each module: 1.
+Sculpture: to carve a sculpture.
+2. Chinese Calligraphy and Painting: to produce a calligraphy work or painting.
+3. Sound and Storytelling: to produce music for film or animation or live performance.
+4. Film and Advertisement Production: to produce an advertising clip or a short film, etc. **5.
+Digital Art: to produce a new media work of art or installation;** 6.
+Costume Design: to produce a independently designed clothes.

 * The course consists of two phases: 1) Comprehensive Learning Phase, 2) Practice Phase.